 Three copies of your data

-First, you should always have at least three distinct copies of your data.
+First, following 3-2-1 backup strategy means that you should always have at least three distinct copies of your data.

 One copy is the production data (i.e., the original data that you use for real-world) purposes.
 The other two copies are backups.